Corvus-JSDev/Corvus-JSDev/README.md

 #### **JourneyLens**

 **`Travel Social Media`** <br>
 I created this *full-stack* app, for people to showcase their travels around the world.
-Users can simply log in and go onto their profile to create a new post to show their friends what they've been up to.
+Users can simply log in and go onto their profile to create a new post to show their friends what they've been up to and how their vacation is going.

 <br>